fargeo/archesguides/_pages/configuration.md

 ^
 ### Email/Account Configuration
 - **Default group:** Setting the value of 'USER_SIGNUP_GROUP' will adjust the default group that a newly created user is put into if another group is not specified.

+-**Postgre User:** You can set 'PG_SUPERUSER' and 'PG_SUPERUSER_PW' to define the credentials for a Postgre superuser within your database.
+Database superusers bypass all permission checks and have access to the underlying structure of the database, so it's best to limit Superusers to only highly trusted users.

 - **Password settings:** Under 'AUTH_PASSWORD_VALIDATORS' are a number of different validators that control password requirements.
 You can add, remove, or adjust them to determine how strong of a password is required for users.